Categories: Technology

 The Washington Post reported that the FTC alleged Facebook misled users about its handling of their phone numbers and its use of two-factor authentication as part of a wide-ranging complaint that accompanies a settlement ending the government’s privacy probe, citing two people familiar with the matter.

-The Post also reported the FTC also plans to allege Facebook provided insufficient information to about 30 million users about a facial recognition tool, an issue identified earlier by Consumer Reports.
+The Post also reported the FTC plans to allege Facebook provided insufficient information to about 30 million users about a facial recognition tool, an issue identified earlier by Consumer Reports.

-Two people briefed on the matter confirmed the Post report the FTC will not require Facebook to admit guilt as part of the settlement.
+Two people briefed on the matter confirmed the Post report that the FTC will not require Facebook to admit guilt as part of the settlement.

 The settlement will need to be approved by a federal judge and will contain other significant allegations of privacy lapses, the people said.